StefanBRas/polugins/README.md

 - It's difficult to ensure that the extensions have been registered in all places in a code where you polars is used.

 - Extensions breaks static typing.
+(Not implemented yet)

 The idea is to describe a single way to expose and collect API extensions - especially for third party packages - and then used this discoverbility to also generate type stubs with the added typing from the extensions.